“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 I got some of my first clients that way.

 Milt invited special guests to come talk to us.
-They included some of the top freelance copywriters in New York …
+They included some of the top freelancers in New York…

 And some of the biggest clients, too.
 Because Milt knew everybody in the business, and everybody knew him.